-The financial report covers the parent entity of BKI Investment Company Limited and controlled entities (the Group), and BKI Investment Company Limited as an individual parent entity.
-Parent company information is summarised in Note 27.
+The financial report covers the parent entity of BKI Investment Company Limited and its controlled entities, and BKI Investment Company Limited as an individual parent entity.
+Following recent changes to corporate reporting requirements, parent company information is summarised in Note 28.
 BKI Investment Company Limited is a listed public company, incorporated and domiciled in Australia.

-The Financial Report of BKI Investment Company Limited and controlled entities, and BKI Investment Company Limited as an individual parent entity comply with all International Financial Reporting Standards (IFRS) in their entirety.
+The financial report of BKI Investment Company Limited and its controlled entities, and BKI Investment Company Limited as an individual parent entity comply with all International Financial Reporting Standards (IFRS) in their entirety.

-The following is a summary of the material accounting policies adopted by the Group in the preparation of the Financial Report.
+The following is a summary of the material accounting policies adopted by the Group in the preparation of the financial report.
 The accounting policies have been consistently applied, unless otherwise stated.